-Reconnaissance surveys have been carried out on geothermal areas of Uganda since 1935 when the first documentation of hot springs was made (Bahati and Joshua, 2002; Bahati, 2006).
-Uganda recognizes the need to develop its geothermal resources to diversify its electricity generation, to support hydro and to improve the electricity supply in the western part of the country. geoscientific studies have focused on three geothermal systems of Buranga, Katwe and Kibiro, all located in the active belt in the western Rift valley along the border of Uganda and Democratic Republic of Congo (Figure 7).
-The three areas are chosen for study because of their volcanic and tectonic features that may indicate a strong heat source and high permeability.
+Reconnaissance survey has been carried out on geothermal areas of Uganda since 1935 when the first documentation of hot springs was made (Bahati and Joshua, 2002).
+Uganda recognizes the need to develop its geothermal resources to diversify its electricity generation, to support hydro and to improve electricity supply in the western part of the country.
+Recent geoscientific studies have focused on three geothermal systems of Buranga, Katwe and Kibiro (Figure 7), all located in the active belt in the western Rift valley along the border of Uganda and Democratic Republic of Congo.
 The African Development Bank with the Uganda Alternate Energy Resource Agency (UAERA) conducted research at Katwe.
-The Icelandic International Development Agency (ICEDA) financed a surface exploration survey at Kibiro incl. geological and geophysical surveys.
-The ICEDA has also completed the started survey of the UAERA study in the Katwe geothermal prospect area.
-The German Geological Survey (BGR) has carried out a micro seismic survey in the Buranga geothermal prospect areas.
+The Icelandic International Development Agency (ICEIDA) financed surface exploration survey (geological and geophysical) at Kibiro.
+ICEIDA also financed the finishing of the incomplete survey of UAERA study in the Katwe prospect.
+For this area, a contractor has been selected on the basis of international bids for drilling of temperature gradient wells in order to locate target areas for deep exploratory wells.